How revenue recognition, PCA and FAE work

 1. Definition of revenue recognition

-Revenue recognition follows strict accounting rules and consists of recognizing revenue when it is actually earned, that is, when a service is provided.
+Revenue recognition follows strict accounting rules and consists of recognizing revenue when it is actually earned, that is, when a service is delivered.
 Unlike MRR, revenue recognition is prorated, which means it is calculated based on the period during which the service was actually provided.

-a) For a time-based invoice line
+a) For a one-time invoice line

-Contribution to revenue for the period:
+Contribution to revenue over the period:

 Revenu reconnu = Montant de la factureRevenu reconnu = Montant de la facture